processing/processing-pi-website/content/tutorial/camera/index.md

 - Invert
 - etc.

-These filters can be applied to any PImage, including the GLCapture object which itself is an PImage.
+These filters can be applied to any PImage, including the GLCapture object which returns video data from camera as PImage.

-Consider the following example that will make a color image into a grayscale image:
+Consider the following example that will turn a color image into a grayscale image:

 ```processing
 PImage img;